ibexa/documentation-developer/docs/content_management/content_management_guide.md

 - store data
 - validate input data
 - make the data searchable
-- display Fields of a given field type
+- display fields of a given field type

 For a complete list of available field types, see [field type reference](field_type_reference.md).